How to Become a Registered Agent

 Every limited liability company and corporation is required to appoint and maintain someone to be a registered agent in the state that the company forms and in every state they're authorized to conduct business.
 The agent is in charge of receiving all important documents and collecting the state-issued tax materials each year.
 If the corporation gets sued, the process will be served to the registered agent in many cases.
 The agent acts to be the hands and feet of the business when it comes to processing and receiving legal papers.

-There are several minimum qualifications that a company or individual must meet to become the registered agent.
+There are several minimum qualifications that a company or individual must meet to become a registered agent.
 First of all, they must be a resident of the state in order to be the entity's registered agent.
 The agent needs to be free during regular business hours throughout the year to deal with any issues.
 If no one accepts the service of process, a lawsuit can still happen, but the company might need to forfeit their right to have a defense.

 One reason companies choose another company to be their registered agent is they're available every day of the year.
 Every state allows certain entities, such as LLCs and corporations, to be registered agents for other companies.
 They will need to register with the state in order to do this.
 An entity that is acting as a registered agent needs to have a street address and office in the state where the business is operating during regular business hours.
 Most states allow foreign entities to be registered agents as well.

 If you need help with finding out how to become a registered agent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.